-During 2019, 2020 and the first quarter of 2021 (and we expect to continue to purchase from a singular source into 2021), the Company purchased almost all of its fuel needs from one principal supplier in Florida, MacMillan Oil Company, LLC.
+The Company purchases almost all of its fuel needs from one principal supplier in Florida, MacMillan Oil Company, LLC.
 We do not have a written agreement with MacMillan, and as such, if fuel from this source was interrupted, the cost of procuring replacement fuel and transporting that fuel from alternative locations might be materially higher and, at least on a short-term basis, our earnings could be negatively affected.
 This supplier is also a shareholder in the Company.